pdaguirre/Proyecto-Final/README.md

 3. Place the `mafft` and `iqtree` programs in the same folder as the `.fasta` files.
 4. Edit the Script: Open Git Bash and navigate to the folder where the downloaded script is located using the command `cd /ruta/a/tu/carpeta/`.
 5. Run the script using the command `bash script.sh`.
+6. 6.
+Or...
+To give permissions for the script to execute, first use the command:
+`chmod +× script.sh`
+7. Then, name the fasta files that the script will use and it will start running the program:
+`./script.sh dendro_16S.fasta dendro_COI.fasta dendro_CYTB.fasta dendro_ND1.fasta dendro_SIAH1.fasta dendro_RHO.fasta dendro_TYR.fasta dendro_POMC.fasta`

+And that's it!

 The script will handle the entire process automatically, from sequence alignment to creating the diversification chronogram for each gene.